 Adapting this curry beef pie recipe for babies and toddlers

 If you make this Curried Beef Pie, please leave a 🌟 star rating and a 📝 comment below.
 I love hearing how my recipes work for you and your family!
-Don’t forget to follow me on Facebook, Instagram and Pinterest too for more delicious recipes.
+Don’t forget to follow me on Facebook, Instagram and Pinterest too for more family-friendly dinner recipes.

 Happy cooking,